The 5 Biggest Alignment Challenges Facing Marketing & Sales Teams

 This play seems fair enough on its face.
 It has been used thousands of times by thousands of marketers.
 But if we’re talking about alignment, this play relies on a process laden with potential land mines.

-Think about it: if the marketing team has a goal to drive MQLs and they are assessed based on their ability to meet that goal, their sole focus will be on how to get as many gated content downloads as possible.
+Think about it: if the marketing team has a goal to drive MQLs and is assessed on their ability to meet that goal, their sole focus will be on getting as many gated content downloads as possible.

 What’s the issue with that?
-Well, it turns out that the audience most likely to read your content is not necessarily the audience that wants to buy your product now.
+Well, it turns out the audience most likely to read your content isn’t necessarily the one that wants to buy your product now.

-If sales is judged by the number of MQLs they convert to opportunities, company friction is baked into the system: the marketing team meeting their goals is out of alignment with sales reaching their goals.
+If sales is judged by the number of MQLs they convert into opportunities, company friction is baked into the system: the marketing team meeting their goals is out of alignment with sales reaching theirs.

-Teams focusing on generating MQLs rather than revenue and demand will continue to struggle with alignment and will leave themselves ill-prepared to run ABM campaigns or to provide a seamless experience for their customers.
+Teams focused on generating MQLs rather than revenue and demand will continue to struggle with alignment and leave themselves ill-prepared to run ABM campaigns or provide a seamless customer experience.

 The Solution to the MQL Battle

-Reach out to your sales counterparts and have a conversation about how you can set up processes, regular stand-ups, and other means of listening to and learning from each other.
+Reach out to your sales counterparts and discuss how you can set up processes, regular stand-ups, and other ways to listen to and learn from each other.

 Sales can teach marketing a lot.
 For instance, what happens on calls with MQLs?
-What objections does the sales team run into over and over?
+What objections does the sales team encounter again and again?
 Which content assets do people make mention of in calls?

 On the other hand, sales can learn from their colleagues on the marketing side of the house.
 What content is marketing serving and why?
 How have they altered the targeting, and how is sales seeing it play out in sales calls?
 What content is consumed most in deals that result in “closed-won” outcomes?

-Once sales and marketing have more understanding of one another, they can make informed choices that help both teams win.
+Once sales and marketing better understand one another, they can make informed decisions that help both teams win.
 Once there is mutual understanding, the teams can begin to have conversations about important choices that can greatly impact the pipeline:

-- Should we focus on capturing MQLs or should we ungate content to drive demand?
+• Should we focus on capturing MQLs or ungated content to drive demand?

-- How can we support asynchronous buying and get prospects to SQL or sales-qualified opportunity (SQO) status before getting sales involved?
+• How can we support asynchronous buying and get prospects to SQL or sales-qualified opportunity (SQO) status before involving sales?

 This is a much more productive line of questioning than “Why did you send me so many junk leads this month?”